Configuring maxBounds and minZoom in Leaflet via Python

 Production-Ready Implementation (Folium)

-Folium is the standard Python wrapper for Leaflet.
-All map-level constraints are passed as constructor arguments to folium.Map().
-Folium serializes these into the L.map() JavaScript constructor automatically.
+folium is the standard Python wrapper for Leaflet.
+All map-level constraints are constructor arguments to folium.Map(), serialized automatically into L.map().
+The snippet below covers the most common production case: a fixed operational area with elastic boundary behaviour.

 import folium